-Today you have so many choices for the flooring in your kitchen beyond adding traditional “sheet vinyl”.
+There are so many choices for your kitchen flooring today that go beyond the traditional linoleum.
 You can now choose from Sheet Vinyl, Luxury Vinyl, Laminate, Hardwood, Tile or Cork.
-Each offers its own unique benefits.
+And each type offers its own unique benefits.

-This is for sure one of your best choices for kitchens as it is the easiest to maintain.
-With today’s styles, the looks mimic stone and hardwood with realistic visuals.
-Add in durability and stain protection, and sheet vinyl delivers an easy to maintain traditional flooring style.
-Sheet Vinyl is easy to stand on and for those “oops” moments, plates, cups, and glasses often won’t break if dropped.
+This is hands down one of your best choices for kitchens.
+It’s the easiest to maintain and can realistically mimic the look of stone or hardwood.
+It also comes with fantastic durability and stain protection, making sheet vinyl an easy to maintain flooring style.
+Sheet Vinyl is easy on the feet for those that love spending time in the kitchen, and for those moments when plates, cups and glasses accidentally hit the floor, they often won’t break when dropped on sheet vinyl.

-This new category delivers high end realistic looks in wood and stone styles.
-Today’s styles are so real that you might have to touch the floor to see if it’s Luxury Vinyl or hardwood or stone.
-Benefit of a Luxury Vinyl floor is that it is comfortable underfoot and warm.
-Bonus is that Luxury Vinyl is easy to install and is waterproof.
-Perfect in kitchen applications.
+This new category of Vinyl flooring delivers high-end, realistic looking floors that mimic in natural materials wood and stone.
+They are so realistic looking that you might even have to touch the floor to see if it’s Luxury Vinyl or not.
+The benefits of of Luxury Vinyl flooring is that it’s warm and comfortable underfoot.
+It a big bonus is that Luxury Vinyl is also easy to install and waterproof.
+Making it perfect for kitchens.

-This flooring category offers low maintenance and durability at a fraction of the cost of real wood or stone.
-Today’s styles offer realistic visuals.
-Laminate resists stains and scratching.
-Choose a brand that offers quality to protect the life of the floor.
+Laminate offers low maintenance and durability at a fraction of the cost of real wood or stone.
+Today’s styles also offer realistic-looking dupes of natural stone and wood that resist stains and scratching.

-These floors are classic and timeless and look gorgeous in a kitchen.
-Hardwood is often installed throughout the home for that seamless look and can last a lifetime if well taken care of.
-Choose from today’s styles available in a multitude of widths and lengths, species and colours and choose from smooth, textured or distressed finishes.
+Hardwood is classic, timeless and never fails to look stunning in a kitchen.
+Hardwood is often installed throughout the home for a cohesive, seamless look and can last a lifetime if it’s properly taken care of.
+You can find styles in a multitude of widths and lengths, species and colours and smooth, textured or distressed finishes.
 Hardwood floors are highly durable and low maintenance.
 With this flooring choice your kitchen floors will never look dated.

 Tile can withstand heavy traffic, water and spills.
 Tile flooring is probably the toughest floor available and is low maintenance.
 There are so many beautiful tile floors available today in various shapes and sizes.
 The large format styles will minimize grout lines and can make a small kitchen look larger.
 However tile floors are hard so you may want to use floor mats or area rugs in high traffic areas.
 Also if a dish drops, it is likely to break on impact.
 There are also many wood and stone look tile floors available today if that’s a look you are wanting.